intel/intel-ipsec-mb/README.md

 (12)  - AVX2 using SM4-NI ISA if the ISA is available, if not,
         fallback to SSE implementation.
 Single block in encryption, by16 in decryption.
+(13)  - AVX2 using SM4-NI ISA, by8, if the ISA is available, if not,
+        fallback to SSE implementation.

 Legend:
 ` byY` - single buffer Y blocks at a time